GET.invest

 Natalie Casey, Chief business officer, Koolboks

-A central piece of the answer was a pay-as-you-go approach and remote monitoring technology that Koolboks had already piloted, which enables customers to pay as little as €9 a month to have refrigeration in their businesses.
-In Nigeria’s Delta State, they used this approach to bring Koolboks units to 250 women who catch and market fish.
-The customers were enthusiastic about an affordable solution that allowed them to keep fish fresh and branch into new areas like selling prepared meals.
+A central piece of the answer was a pay-as-you-go approach and remote monitoring technology that Koolboks had already piloted, enabling customers to pay as little as €9 a month to access refrigeration for their businesses.
+Using this approach, Koolboks has deployed over 10,000 units across 25 countries.
+Customers have been enthusiastic about this affordable solution, which allows them to keep fish fresh and expand into new areas like selling prepared meals.

 Using evidence like this, GET.invest’s financial modelling became a key part of seed funding negotiations.
 The GET.invest Finance Catalyst built a detailed model that turned Koolboks’ existing accounting sheets and their successes into a forward-looking business plan.
 It incorporated five sizes of fridges with a combination of direct sales and 12- or 24-month pay-as-you-go options.
 Sales assumptions and contract preferences for each combination provided the basis for analysing the costs of servicing this portfolio, and a capital structure.
-With this model and Finance Catalyst transaction support, the founders were able to negotiate better terms with seed investors for a €2.5 million close in November 2022, positioning the company for rapid growth over the next two years.
+With this model and Finance Catalyst transaction support, the founders were able to negotiate better terms with seed investors for a €2.5 million close in November 2022, positioning the company to fill a large inventory and rapidly grow.

 The outcome

-While the successful seed round is a step forward for Koolboks’s accessible zero-emissions technology, it is only the first step towards making their inspired combination of sun and ice a part of business across Africa.
-Koolboks are setting their sights on greening the least-served share of the refrigeration market, preventing waste, and making it a lot cleaner to keep things cool in rural Africa.
+Koolboks now aims to make its inspired combination of sun and ice a part of business across the continent.
+Its elegant idea will green the least-served share of the refrigeration market, prevent waste, and make it a lot cleaner to keep things cool in rural Africa.

 Fullscreen